cado-security/product-help/docs/cado/discovery-import/overview.md

 # Import Overview

-The Cado platform provides multiple ways to bring evidence into an **Investigation**—from cloud services and Kubernetes to endpoint triage and third‑party images—and will automatically process it according to your Processing Settings.
+The / Forensic Acquisition and Investigation platform provides multiple ways to bring evidence into an **Investigation**—from cloud services and Kubernetes to endpoint triage and third‑party images—and will automatically process it according to your Processing Settings.

 This section helps you choose the right import method for your use case, understand prerequisites, and jump straight to the how‑to guides.